|Marisa Brooks, Center Director

 |Allyson Newport, Instructor

 Allyson Newport has been an instructor with INTERLINK Language Center for fourteen years and has recently taken on the administrative role of Academic Coordinator.
 As a long time instructor, she believes that “this is the best job anyone could ask for!”
 Allyson’s experience at INTERLINK has allowed her to interact with students from all around the world including students from Saudi Arabia, Syria, Oman, UAE, Morocco, China, Japan, South Korea, Taiwan, Indonesia, Argentina, Brazil, Colombia, Mexico, and Peru to name a few.
 Each student has touched her life in a special way, and she hopes that all students have taken a piece of INTERLINK with them as they have continued their life journey.
 Her love for learning about other people and other cultures began at a young age when she made her first trip abroad at age sixteen.
 This inspired Allyson to earn a B.A. degree in Russian at the University of Tennessee, Knoxville and to continue her studies at Ball State University where she earned an M.A. in TESOL/Linguistics.
 She has presented at International TESOL and at Indiana TESOL.
-Spending time with family, reading, dancing, and listening to music are her favorite ways to relax.

 |Kylie Carrithers, Instructor

 Kylie Carrithers is very excited to be an instructor at INTERLINK, where the staff are committed to preparing students for the realities of university life here in the US.
 Before coming to INTERLINK, she taught English as a Second Language at Indiana State, and is familiar with what ISU professors are looking for from international students.
 She has also spent time abroad, both as a student in a Spanish immersion program in Spain, and as a teacher at Rajabhat Mahasarakham University in Thailand.
 Kylie’s Master’s degree is in Teaching English as a Second Language from Indiana State, where she also earned a B.A. in Cross-Linguistics, which combines linguistics with a foreign language.
 As a graduate student, Kylie served on the board of INTESOL, the local affiliate of ESL teachers in Indiana.
-In her free time, she enjoy spending time with her family, and relaxing in front of a good TV show.

 |Megan Whitehead, Instructor

 After earning a Bachelor’s Degree in International Studies and Spanish from Indiana University, studying abroad in Sao Paulo, Brazil, and earning a Master’s Degree in TESOL/Linguistics from Indiana State University, Megan Whitehead landed a great career opportunity at INTERLINK.
 After teaching Spanish at ISU during 2012-2013, she felt the curriculum at INTERLINK provided more opportunities for her to develop as a teacher.
 Having studied abroad has enabled her to relate to the students and support them throughout their time at INTERLINK.
 Being from Terre Haute and having studied at ISU, INTERLINK has given Megan a chance to share her knowledge and experiences with students, as well as prepare them for a future at ISU.
-In her spare time, she enjoys collecting rare and international currency, and spending time with her husband, step-children, and their two furry family members.

 |Michael Mutti, Instructor

 Having taught English in Europe and Asia for several years, Michael Mutti is excited to be teaching in the “foreign country” of the United States of America, once again.
 His M.A. is in Applied Linguistics, and before that he earned his B.A. in English Literature and German while studying in Wisconsin, where he survived the cold winters.
 Micheal really enjoys INTERLINK’s project-oriented learning and its mix of international students.
-In his free time, he enjoys wrestling with foreign languages and discovering the hidden charms of Indiana and the Midwest.